Miami Golf Courses: Top 8 Must-Play Spots for Vacationing Guests

-This signature 18-hole course houses lots of sub-tropical wildlife and vegetation.
-Designed by Red Lawrence, the gently rolling terrain full of bunkers and trees challenges all skill levels.
-To practice and develop new skills, stop by the lighted driving range, which features all grass surfaces for a real-feel experience.
+This signature 18-hole course houses sub-tropical wildlife and vegetation.
+Designed by Red Lawrence, gently rolling terrain full of bunkers and trees challenge all skill levels.
+To practice and develop new skills, stop by the lighted driving range, which features grass surfaces for a real-feel experience.

 Don Shula’s Golf Club

-This top among the best Miami golf courses offers a game that starts off not too difficult and progressively gets harder as players make their way through the course.
-The 11th green and on proves the most challenging sections, with water on almost every hole and narrow fairways.
+This top among the best Miami golf courses offers a game that starts off not too difficult and progressively gets harder as golfers play.
+The 11th green and on proves the most challenging with water on almost every hole and narrow fairways.

-Designed by Bill Watts and later updated by nationally recognized golf course architect Kipp Schulties, the Senator Course at Don Shula’s Golf Club is a championship par 72 suitable for all skill levels.
-Don Shula’s is open to the public with membership options and also offers tennis courts, fitness center, and upscale dining.
+Designed by Bill Watts and updated by nationally recognized golf course architect Kipp Schulties, Senator Course at Don Shula’s Golf Club is a championship par 72 suitable for all skill levels.
+Don Shula’s opens to the public with membership options and also has tennis courts, fitness center and upscale restaurants.

-Both the Oaks and Cypress courses feature Tif greens, a new hybrid grass, which have received rave reviews from Nike Tour pros, PGA Tour officials and Golf channel broadcasters.
-Suitable for golfers of all abilities, Palm Aire Country Club is a daily-fee facility, and also offers golf shops, two driving ranges and a professional golf academy.
+Both Oaks and Cypress courses feature Tif greens — a new hybrid grass — which have received rave reviews from Nike Tour pros, PGA Tour officials and Golf channel.
+Suitable for golfers of all abilities, Palm Aire Country Club operates as a daily-fee facility and has golf shops, two driving ranges and professional golf academy.